rushilsrivastava/image_search/README.md

 ## FAQs

+*How can I download a specific amount of images?*
+ - Use the `--limit` flag to define the amount of images you want to download.

 *How do I search with custom filters on Google Images?*
  - Use the `--url` flag to define your own url with the search filter.

 ## Disclaimer